epfl-ada/ada-2021-project-f-jab/README.md

 # Moviez - ADA project

+*OBS: Our milestone3 is located in the "main.ipynb".
+Everything in exploratory is data or just that, exploratory notebooks.*

 ## Abstract

 This study aims to investigate the correlation between quotes about movies made by people in news articles, movie IMDB rating and movie box office revenue.
 Furthermore, we intend to investigate whether some quotes may correlate with daily box office revenue.
 The quotebank dataset gives us a unique opportunity to investigate this correlation and to speculate how certain quotes may influence the sale of tickets for certain movies.
 We intend to do a semantic analysis on the quotes and investigate whether the old saying “bad publicity is good publicity” is indeed true.
 Will opinions of movie critics influence the daily box office revenue or will it not have any influence at all?